sniperkit/gitfinder/README.md

 # gitfinder
-A web application that uses a golang backend to filter github repos and favorite them or delete them.
+A simple web application that uses a golang backend to filter github repos and favorite them or delete them.
 Uses the golang github api to do this.

 To build the server: